-- A charitable trust exclusively for religious, charitable, scientific, literary or educational purposes; - A revocable trust-any revocable trust (grantor or settlor-revocable); - A nonresident estate or trust with no Pennsylvania-source income/ loss AND no Pennsylvania resident beneficiaries; - A funeral trust; - A resulting or constructive trust created by operation of law; - A trust created exclusively for the benefit of creditors; - · A principal and agent relationship; - A business trust or real estate investment trust; - A trust created exclusively for the benefit of employees, their families,
+- A charitable trust exclusively for religious, charitable, scientific, literary or educational purposes; - A revocable trust-any revocable trust (grantor or settlor-revocable); - A nonresident estate or trust with no Pennsylvania-source income/ loss AND no Pennsylvania resident beneficiaries; - A funeral trust; - A resulting or constructive trust created by operation of law;

-- or appointees under an employeebenefit plan; - A pension trust or profit-sharing trust; - A trust that is a common trust fund for federal income tax purposes; or - A trust created by an entity or enterprise other than a Pennsylvania personal income tax taxpayer: - For which no part of the income or corpus may possibly benefit any beneficiary who is a Pennsylvania personal income tax taxpayer; and - For which no part of the property consists of property transferred to it (or another trust) by any Pennsylvania personal income tax taxpayer; and - Created by an entity or enterprise other than a Pennsylvania personal income tax taxpayer. - NOTE: For purposes of the last three bullets above, a Pennsylvania personal income tax taxpayer means any individual, estate, trust, partnership, PAS corporation or entity formed as a limited liability company that is classified as a partnership or PAS corporation for federal income tax purposes.
+- A trust created exclusively for the benefit of creditors except a taxable bankruptcy estate of a Chapter 7 or 11 bankruptcy debtor created under Section 1398 of the Internal Revenue Code of 1986: - · A principal and agent relationship; - A business trust or real estate investment trust: - A trust created exclusively for the benefit of employees, their families, or appointees under an employeebenefit plan; - A pension trust or profit-sharing trust; - A trust that is a common trust fund for federal income tax purposes; or - A trust created by an entity or enterprise other than a Pennsylvania personal income tax taxpayer: - For which no part of the income or corpus may possibly benefit any beneficiary who is a Pennsylvania personal income tax taxpayer; and - For which no part of the property consists of property transferred to it (or another trust) by any Pennsylvania personal income tax taxpayer.

+NOTE: For purposes of the last item above, a Pennsylvania personal income tax taxpayer means any individual, estate, trust, partnership, PAS corporation or entity formed as a limited liability company that is classified as a partnership or PAS corporation for federal income tax purposes.